 Compulsory Assignments and Attendance

-Participation in the practical laboratory work and the literature studies.
+Participation in the practical laboratory work and literature studies.

 Forms of Assessment

-The grading scale used is A to F. Grade A is the highest passing grade in the grading scale and F is a fail.
+The grading scale used is A to F. Grade A is the highest passing grade and F is a fail.